arcus-azure/arcus.scripting/docs/preview/features/powershell/arm.md

 **Recommendations**
 Always inject the content in your ARM template as soon as possible, preferably during release build that creates the artifact

-## Removing resource locks on Azure
+## Removing resource locks within an Azure Resource Group

 In some deployments resource-locks are being assigned.
 To help in removing these quickly, we have provided you with a function that removes all the existing locks on the resource group.